helagro/ayurvedagoteborg-website/README.md

 ## Info

-There is a pipeline triggered by commits to main, that will both build and deploy the website.
+- There is a pipeline triggered by commits to main, that will both build and deploy the website.
 There is a quite significant delay between pipeline finish and the new version being served.

+- Preffered file naming convension for hbs and pdf files is kebab-case.

 ## Build